Partial Excitation in Parameter Learning: Introduction

-Some direct variations of PE have been proposed in the literature \cite{adetola2008finite,Chowdhary2013,Kamalapurkar2017,Pan2018,Praly2017,Barabanov2017,Bruce2021,Bin2022}.
-Notably, a significant subclass of excitation conditions, often referred to as interval excitation (IE) was introduced in \cite{Kreisselmeier1990}.
-It redefines PE by considering the signal over a finite time interval rather than an infinite one.
-The IE condition has been derived from different contexts like adaptive control \cite{Kreisselmeier1990}, concurrent learning \cite{Chowdhary2013,Kamalapurkar2017}, and composite learning \cite{Pan2018}.
-It is noted that results in \cite{adetola2008finite} also considered a PE condition satisfied over a finite time interval to propose a parameter estimation scheme capable of achieving exact reconstruction of unknown parameters in finite time.
-It was also shown in \cite{adetola2010performance} that improvement in the overall performance of adaptive systems could be realized using a finite-time reinterpretation of IE. In addition to IE, some direct generalizations of PE have been proposed in \cite{Praly2017,Barabanov2017}, which share the same features as the classical PE condition but with more elaborate characterizations.
-Specifically, the uniform width of the integration window and the uniform excitation level in the classic PE are allowed to vary.
+{There have been several direct variations of the PE condition.
+A notable subclass of them is often referred to as the interval excitation (IE), which redefines the PE condition over a finite time interval rather than the infinite one.
+The IE condition arises from different contexts, such as adaptive control \cite{Kreisselmeier1990,adetola2008finite,adetola2010performance}, concurrent learning \cite{Chowdhary2013,Kamalapurkar2017}, and composite learning \cite{Pan2018}.
+Recently, using an equivalent formulation of IE, the authors in \cite{LeiWang2024IJC} have given a definition of identifiability for linear regression models.
+In addition to IE, some other direct generalizations of PE have been proposed in \cite{Praly2017,Barabanov2017}, which share the same features as the classical PE condition but with more elaborate characterizations.
+Specifically, the uniform width of the integration window and the uniform excitation level in the classical PE condition are allowed to vary.
 Following a similar technical approach, a direct generalization of PE, referred to as weak persistent excitation, was proposed in \cite{Bruce2021}.
-Moreover, a class of recursive least-squares estimators was studied in \cite{Bin2022} where the proposed excitation condition offered some freedom to encompass and generalize the PE condition.
+Moreover, a class of recursive least squares estimators was studied in \cite{Bin2022}, where the proposed excitation condition offered some freedom to encompass and generalize the PE condition. }